 This project involves the recruitment and training of older people as co-researchers in an attempt to reach individuals from marginalised groups, specifically focusing upon LGBT and ethnic minority older people.

 This knowledge will inform future policies designed to tackle loneliness in later life and to expand upon existing co-research models.

 1. To explore the narratives of older people’s experiences of loneliness, examining how marginalisation can shape such experiences.

 2. To examine how older people from marginalised groups cope with loneliness.

-3. To investigate how older people from marginalised groups can be involved in research as co-researchers and what the advantages and disadvantages of using such an approach are.
+3. To investigate how older people from marginalised groups can be involved in research as co-researchers and the advantages and disadvantages of using such an approach.